cc-d/flask-simple-captcha/README.md

 - JWT-based verification for secure CAPTCHA checks
 - Successfully submitted CAPTCHAs are stored in-memory to prevent resubmission
 - Backwards compatible with 1.0 versions of this package
+- Avoids visually similar characters by default
+- Supports custom character set provided by user
+- Casing of submitted captcha is ignored by default

 ## Prerequisites